Pests

 1. 1

-Move the vine away from any other plant it's been trailing near or draped against.
+Move the vine away from any other plant it's been trailing near or draped against, giving it its own clear space on a separate surface for the duration of treatment.

 2. 2

-Work along the full vine length dabbing each cottony cluster directly with an alcohol-soaked cotton swab, paying closest attention to the axils where the variegated leaves join the stem — the marbled pattern makes small clusters easy to walk past without a deliberate, slow check.
+Work along the full vine length, dabbing each cottony cluster with a cotton bud dipped in undiluted rubbing alcohol and pressing until it releases from the stem, paying closest attention to the axils where the variegated leaves join the stem — the marbled pattern makes small clusters easy to walk past without a deliberate, slow check of every joint.

 3. 3

-Follow up with a full-coverage spray of diluted neem oil or insecticidal soap over every leaf and stem section, not just the spots where clusters were visible.
+Follow up with a full-coverage spray of diluted neem oil or insecticidal soap over every leaf and stem section, not just the spots where clusters were visible, since eggs tucked into unexamined axils won't show up until they hatch.

 4. 4